-Parturition is a coordinated process of transition from a quiescent myometrium to an active rhythmically contractile state requiring elegant interplay between placental, fetal and maternal compartments.
-Though fetal maturity does not always predate the onset of labor, the two processes are related in primates.
 The precise mechanisms involved in human parturition are thought to involve CRH, functional progesterone withdrawal, increased estrogen bioavailability, and finally, increased responsiveness of the myometrium to prostaglandins and oxytocin.
+There is no simple chain of events as there are in other species.
 Numerous lines of evidence support a role for CRH in human parturition.
-Studies have demonstrated increased CRH and decreased CRH-binding protein levels prior to the onset of both term and preterm labor (255, 256).
-CRH directly stimulates release of prostaglandins in decidua and myometrium (257).
+Studies have demonstrated increased CRH and decreased CRH-binding protein levels prior to the onset of both term and preterm labor (278, 279).
+CRH directly stimulates release of prostaglandins in decidua and myometrium (280).
 Interestingly, a paradoxical augmentation of placental CRH release by serum cortisol is maximal in the last ten weeks of pregnancy.
-This may be a function of cortisol competition with progesterone for placental glucocorticoid receptors, thereby blocking the inhibitory action of progesterone on CRH synthesis (258).
+This may be a function of cortisol competition with progesterone for placental glucocorticoid receptors, thereby blocking the inhibitory action of progesterone on CRH synthesis (281).

-The ratios of estradiol and progesterone in various animal models are closely related to the stimulation of myometrial gap-junction formation (259).
+The ratios of estradiol and progesterone in various animal models are closely related to the stimulation of myometrial gap-junction formation (282).
 With decreasing progesterone relative to estradiol, gap junctions permit cell-cell communication for the synchronized myometrial smooth muscle contractions required for labor.
 Progesterone and the estrogens are antagonistic in the parturition process.
 Progesterone produces uterine relaxation, stabilizing lysosomal membranes and inhibiting prostaglandin synthesis and release.
-By contrast, estrogens destabilize lysosomal membranes and augment the synthesis of prostaglandin and their release (260).
-Although gradual increase in umbilical cord DHEAS and maternal estriol occurs toward term, there is no corresponding drop in either fetal or maternal progesterone concentrations (261).
+By contrast, estrogens destabilize lysosomal membranes and augment the synthesis of prostaglandin and their release (283).
+Although gradual increase in umbilical cord DHEAS and maternal estriol occurs toward term, there is no corresponding drop in either fetal or maternal progesterone concentrations (284).

 Though a reduction in maternal or fetal progesterone levels during spontaneous labor has not been documented, functional progesterone withdrawal at the receptor level is believed to be involved in the process of parturition.
-This may occur via altered progesterone receptor isoform PR-A/PR-B levels in myometrium (262).
-Undoubtedly, progesterone is important in uterine quiescence because in the first trimester removal of the corpus luteum leads rapidly to myometrial contractions (68).
-Likewise, labor ensues following the administration of progesterone receptor antagonists in the third trimester (263).
-The anti-progesterone agents occupy progesterone receptors and inhibit the action of progesterone, which is clearly essential for maintenance of uterine quiescence.
-Consistent with these findings, pharmacologic treatment of women at risk for preterm labor with progesterone or synthetic progestational agents has demonstrated efficacy in the prevention of preterm labor (264-266).
+This may occur via altered progesterone receptor isoform PR-A/PR-B levels in myometrium (285).
+Undoubtedly, progesterone is important in uterine quiescence because in the first trimester removal of the corpus luteum leads rapidly to myometrial contractions (84).
+Likewise, labor ensues following the administration of progesterone receptor antagonists in the third trimester (286).
+The anti-progesterone agents occupy progesterone receptors and inhibit the action of progesterone, which is clearly essential for maintenance of uterine Consistent with these quiescence. findings, pharmacologic treatment of women at risk for preterm labor with progesterone or synthetic progestational agents has demonstrated efficacy in the prevention of preterm labor (287-289).

-A role for estrogen in the process of parturition is supported by the finding that pregnancies are often prolonged when estrogen levels in maternal blood and urine are low, as in placental sulfatase deficiency or when associated with anencephaly (267).
-In human studies, there is a correlation in uterine activity with circulating maternal estrogens and progesterone as labor approaches (268-270).
-Feto-placental estrogens are closely linked to myometrial irritability, contractility, and labor.
-In primates, estrogens ripen the cervix, initiate uterine activity, and established labor (271).
-Estrogens also increase the sensitivity of the myometrium to oxytocin by augmenting prostaglandin biosynthesis (260, 272).
+A role for estrogen in the process of parturition is supported by the finding that pregnancies are often prolonged when estrogen levels in maternal blood and urine are low, as in placental sulfatase deficiency or when associated with anencephaly (290).
+In human studies, there is a correlation in uterine activity with circulating maternal estrogens and progesterone as labor approaches (291-293).
+Fetoplacental estrogens are closely linked to myometrial irritability, contractility, and labor.
+In primates, estrogens ripen the cervix, initiate uterine activity, and established labor (294).
+Estrogens also increase the sensitivity of the myometrium to oxytocin by augmenting prostaglandin biosynthesis (283, 295).
 Because placental release of estrogens is linked to the fetal hypothalamus, pituitary, adrenals, and placenta the fetal pituitary adrenal axis appears to fine-tune parturition timing in part through its effect on estrogen production.